kmung/csc351-os-ext2/README.md

     - $ git push {branch name}
 - To push your changes to the main repo
     - $ git push origin main

+### Important!!!
+- Make sure to pull from the main repo first before pushing to main
+    - $ git pull